ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 Pushing Changes to the GitHub Repository
 ----------------------------------------
-Once you have tested your changes in local documentation builds and are satisifed with them, you can push them to the library's GitHub repository.
-You can use Git commands or Git Extension to accomplish this.
+As you make changes in your ``doc/`` branch, you want to periodically test then in local documentation builds as described in :ref:`doc_building`.
+After you resolve any issues and are satisfied with what apears in a local build, you are ready to push your changes to the library's GitHub repository.
+To accomplish this, you can use either Git commands or Git Extensions.

-For documentation changes, the branch name should always have a prefix of ``doc/`` followed by a short description of what you've changed.
-For more information, see :ref:`branch_naming`.

 Using Git Commands to Push Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~